Henryp1997/strava_plotting/README.md

 - Weekly distance (cumulative total of run distances for each week)
 - Average heart rate vs average pace (example shown at the top of this README)
 - Average cadence vs average pace

+NOTE: you may have to change the bounds of each graph to fit with your data.
+All the relevant values are the arguments `ymin, ymax, ytick1, ytick2, tick_delta, h_line_loc` defined in `plot_data.py`'s `create_plot` function